-Our relatives came from England, France, Germany, Wales, Switzerland and many other countries.
+Our relatives came from England, Ireland, France, Germany, Wales, Switzerland and many other countries.
 Our native

 American indian relatives were here to meet them as they arrived.
 Some of our more venturous frontiersmen like Daniel Boone helped

-open the west for folks looking for a new life.
+open the west for our other relatives who were looking for a new life.

 Our family has included farmers, ranchers, tradesmen of all types, preachers, teachers and small business owners.